 Having a clear picture of what you want from owning a bed and breakfast will help you determine if the trade-offs still make it worthwhile

-If you are like most people, there are three stages that you go through when trying to determine if owning a bed and breakfast is right for you.
+If you are like most people, there are three steps that you go through when trying to determine if owning a bed and breakfast is right for you.
 You may not recognize them all, because you didn’t get “stuck” resolving the questions at a certain stage.

 These stages seem to apply to everyone – whether they are using their current home, looking for a new property or considering buying an existing B&B.